Skip to main content

 • increases risk to production services

-“Users” includes end-users of services (citizens or members of internal user groups such as prison officers), as well as users of the platform - i.e. members of service teams who maintain or depend on services we host/maintain.
+“Users” include end-users of services (citizens or members of internal user groups such as prison officers), as well as users of the platform - i.e. members of service teams who maintain or depend on services we host/maintain.

-An example of increased risk might be when one or more members of a high-availability set of components stops working. e.g. if one of our three master nodes in live-1 stopped working, it would not have any visible effect to end users but the cluster would be at increased risk, because we would no longer have a highly-available cluster.
+An example of increased risk might be when one or more members of a high-availability set of components stop working. e.g. if one of our three master nodes in live-1 stopped working, it would not have any visible effect to end users but the cluster would be at increased risk, because we would no longer have a highly-available cluster.

 If this event does not constitute an incident, the appropriate response is probably to raise a ticket to fix whatever needs fixing.